Published on December 10, 2025

 - Results by email

-Local certified labs let you drop off a sample in person, which is better for time-sensitive tests.
+Local certified labs are worth using if one is accessible — you can drop off a sample in person, which removes the shipping clock from the equation.
 Pricing is similar to mail-in, sometimes lower for basic tests.

 What Affects the Price?